UZ-SLAMLab/ORB_SLAM3/README.md

 # 2. Prerequisites
 We have tested the library in **Ubuntu 16.04** and **18.04**, but it should be easy to compile in other platforms.
 A powerful computer (e.g. i7) will ensure real-time performance and provide more stable and accurate results.

+Test with **Ubuntu 20.04** for x86-64.

 ## C++14 or C++11 Compiler
-We use the new thread and chrono functionalities of C++11.
+Using C++14 compiler

 ## Pangolin
 We use [Pangolin](https://github.com/stevenlovegrove/Pangolin) for visualization and user interface.
 Dowload and install instructions can be found at: https://github.com/stevenlovegrove/Pangolin.

 ## OpenCV
 We use [OpenCV](http://opencv.org) to manipulate images and features.
 Dowload and install instructions can be found at: http://opencv.org. **Required at leat 3.0.
-Tested with OpenCV 3.2.0 and 4.4.0**.
+Tested with OpenCV 3.2.0, 4.2.0, 4.4.0 and 4.8.0**.

+### **Note: Very Important If Your Using ROS2 with ORBSLAM3

+Foxy compiles opencv against OpenCV 4.2.
+If you have a conflicting version of OpenCV here are a couple of options.

+- **Remove conflicting version of OpenCV.** If you have a built version of OpenCV this can annoying and tedious to do.
+- **Rebuild cv_bridge and components for specific OpenCV version** See

 ## Eigen3
 Required by g2o (see below).
 Download and install instructions can be found at: http://eigen.tuxfamily.org. **Required at least 3.1.0**.